mdandre89/Codewars-Solutions-Scraper/README.md

 on October, 2018).

 If you've read above sections, you know you can customise the program to make it work as you want.
 Keep in mind that **I offer the program as you see in this repository**.
 Any changes you made in your private repository are up to you, and I'm not responsible for them.
 Be careful on what you change.
-For more related information, please read the ["Privacy" page](https://github.com/JoseDeFreitas/CodewarsGitHubLogger/wiki/Privacy) of the wiki.
-I encourage you to read the whole wiki, too.